 We called Tech Support immediately and even reached out directly to Tong Li.
 We had a new tube by Wednesday.
 In addition to that, we reached out to another AP Lazer owner about 90 minutes away to see whether we might be able to use his laser engraving machine to get some critical orders done.
 We really weren’t expecting a “yes” but he and his wife welcomed us with open arms and gave us about seven hours of machine time.
 We were incredibly grateful and blown away by the gesture.
 That’s the way our AP Lazer family works.

 Did you start your business when you purchased your laser or did you purchase it to diversify an existing business?

 This was a brand new business for us.
 No experience in graphic design.
 No experience in operating this kind of machinery.
-We’ve since diversified into other product sets which complement the laser – sublimation DTG printing and vinyl cutting.
+We’ve since diversified into other product sets that complement the laser – sublimation DTG printing and vinyl cutting.
 Next year’s plan is to add a UV printer and maybe a small CNC router.
 We’ve quickly established ourselves as personalization experts in our community.
 Even with all of the machinery we currently own, the laser is our bread and butter.
-We are having a ton of fun figuring out ways to produce mixed media products, such cutting something on the laser and then adding color with the DTG printer.
+We are having a ton of fun figuring out ways to produce mixed media products, such as cutting something on the laser and then adding color with the DTG printer.
 It’s really setting us apart.